You will be required to have:

 Months of entry

-Designed with input from current practitioners in the field, the course is suitable for biomedical science practitioners and graduates of biomedical or related life sciences.
-The programme covers areas relevant to staff working within or wishing to work in blood science departments within pathology.
+Created with input from current practitioners in the field, the course is suitable for biomedical science practitioners, graduates of biomedical or related human sciences and those who want work or already are working in blood science departments within pathology.

-The course is designed to support professionals in their career development in the healthcare profession, biomedical/biotechnology industry or in academia and has the potential to lead on to doctoral studies.
+The course is designed to support professionals and their career development in the healthcare profession, biomedical/biotechnology industry or in academia, with the ability to take individual modules for continuing professional development (CPD).
+The course also has the potential to lead on to doctoral study.

 - Clinical Biochemistry

-This course provides an extension of knowledge allowing practising biomedical scientists to be considered for promotion at work.
-Healthcare scientists are training in this discipline area too.
+The extension of knowledge this course provides allows practising biomedical scientists to be considered for promotion at work.
+Increasing numbers of healthcare scientists are benefiting from training in this discipline too.

 Information for international students